Health information-seeking behaviour

-Health information-seeking behaviour (HISB), also known as health information seeking, health seeking behaviour or health information behaviour, refers to a series interaction that reduce uncertainty regarding health status, but also to construct a social and personal sense of health.
+Health information-seeking behaviour (HISB), also known as health information seeking, health seeking behaviour or health information behaviour, refers to how people look for information about health and illness.
 HISB is a key strategy for many people to understand their health problems and to cope with illness.
 Recently, thanks to the development of the technologies and networks, people have a trend of seeking health information on the Internet.
 Particularly, when it comes to the following scenarios, people tend to carry out online HISB: